HyGeoIceFairy/IcePuzzle/puzzle/2/readme.md

-You might need [THBWiki](https://thwiki.cc/), [Touhou Wiki](https://en.touhouwiki.net/) or search engines for help, because all the puzzles in this part have something to do with Touhou.
+You might need [THBWiki](https://thwiki.cc/), [Touhou Wiki](https://en.touhouwiki.net/) or search engines for help, because all the puzzles **except meta** in this part have something to do with Touhou.